How to Love Someone When it Feels Like the Spark is Gone

 If you pull a paper with an expensive or impossible activity, you can pull another.

 Studies show that commitment in a relationship may not go as far as communication.
 Healthily communicating with your partner can help you resolve conflicts, express emotions, and increase intimacy.
 Try to reevaluate how you and your partner communicate.
-For example, one of you might prefer in-the-moment conversation, while the other might require time to get their thoughts in order before talking.
+For example, one of you might prefer in-the-moment conversation, while the other might require time to get your thoughts in order before talking.
 In some cases, differing attachment styles may make understanding each other’s emotions and reactions difficult.

 If you struggle with communication, you might benefit from couples therapy or a couples’ workshop.
 There may also be a communication course for couples in your area.
 Try an online search and see what comes up.